SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   :width: 100%

   :math:`p_x-p_y` electron momentum distribution at simulation time :math:`t = 39.5 \omega^{-1}`
-  for the different merging configuration: no merging, mergign with the logarithmic and linear spherical discretization and the cartesian discretization.
+  for the different merging configuration: no merging, merging with the logarithmic and linear spherical discretization and the Cartesian discretization.

 :numref:`fig_qed_cascade_iteration_time` shows the CPU time necessary to compute a numerical timestep all along the simulations.
 This enables to compare the merging methods in term of performance.
 The linear spherical discretization is faster than the others.
-It can be explaine easily: the solid angle correction diminishes the number of cells to treat in the momentum space.
+It can be explained easily: the solid angle correction diminishes the number of cells to treat in the momentum space.
 The logarithmic spherical discretization has the same advantage but the computation in the log-space adds a computational time overhead.
 The consequence is that this method has at the end almost the same computational cost than the Cartesian method described in [Vranic2005]_.